-During the Russian Revolution, an idealist doctor, Yuri Zhivago (Omar Sharif, Lawrence of Arabia), falls in love with a beautiful girl, Lara Guishar (Julie Christie, Shampoo).
+During the Russian Revolution, an idealist doctor, Yuri Zhivago (Omar Sharif, Lawrence of Arabia), falls in love with a mysterious young woman, Lara Guishar (Julie Christie, Darling).
 Zhivago decides, however, to marry his cousin, Tonya (Geraldine Chaplin, Talk to Her).
 Years later, the doctor meets Lara again, and they realize that they belong together after all, but the war keeps getting in their way.

 Reaction & Thoughts:

-My main issue with the film is that the title character is not a terribly interesting person.
+My main issue with Doctor Zhivago is that the title character is not a terribly interesting person.
 He is a man of little action who is often swept away by the changes occurring around him.
-Zhivago’s only sin is adultery, and he’s made to pay for his sin in such a brutal manner that you end up feeling bad for him.
-Sharif does a commendably job, but he often comes across as being weak, even dull.
+Omar Sharif does a commendable job as Zhivago, but he often comes across as being weak, even dull.
 I haven’t read the novel so I’m not sure who should get blamed for this flaw, but I do think Lean and Bolt should have tried a bit harder to make the character stand out, especially since he’s in almost every scene.

-Thankfully, most of the supporting characters are fascinating.
-My favorite is Komarovsky, played by Rod Steiger (In the Heat of the Night).
+Fortunately, the supporting characters are fascinating.
+My favorite is the mercurial Komarovsky, played by Rod Steiger (In the Heat of the Night).
 You never know what he’s going to do next.
-Steiger does a great job bringing a very strange character to life.
-Tom Courtenay (The Dresser) is excellent as the conflicted Pascha.
-Courtenay, a terrific British actor who despite a potpourri of wonderful performances never achieved the kind of stardom associated with Peter O’Toole and Albert Finney, impressed me on every level.
-Sir Ralph Richardson (Dragonslayer) is Zhvago’s adoptive father, and Sir Alec Guinness (Star Wars) plays Zhivago’s half-brother.
+Tom Courtenay (The Loneliness of the Long Distance Runner) is also excellent as the conflicted Pascha — Courtenay impressed me on every level.
+Sir Ralph Richardson (Greystoke: The Legend Of Tarzan, Lord Of The Apes) plays Zhvago’s adoptive father and Sir Alec Guinness (Star Wars) plays Zhivago’s half-brother.

-And then there is Christie.
+And then there is Julie Christie.
 She has an ethereal quality that’s hard to describe.
-She reminded of a young Greta Garbo.
-She has not only great physical beauty, but also star quality.
-Christie ended up winning the Oscar that year for Darling, but I’d like to think that the award meant to reward both performances.
+She reminds me of a young Greta Garbo.
+Christie is not only extraordinarily beautiful, but also possesses super-star quality.
+She ended up winning the Oscar that year for Darling, but I’d like to think that the award was meant to reward both performances.

-Maurice Jarre’s majestic score — specifically “Lara’s Theme” — quickly became one of the most famous movie scores of all-time.
-Naysayers call it “elevator’s music,” but it is indeed a lovely melody.
-Everybody agrees that Freddie Young’s cinematography and John Box’s sets are superb — the movie isn’t pretty, it’s breathtaking!
+Maurice Jarre’s (A Passage to India) majestic score — specifically “Lara’s Theme” — quickly became one of the most famous movie scores of all-time.
+Naysayers call it “elevator’s music,” but it is a lovely melody.
+However, everybody agrees that Freddie Young’s (Ryan’s Daughter) cinematography and John Box’s (Lawrence of Arabia) sets are superb — the movie isn’t pretty, it’s breathtakingly beautiful!

 Conclusions & Final Thoughts:

 Despite its excesses and extreme length, Doctor Zhivago succeeds in developing a narrative that works inwards, pulling the viewer in.
-It’s not as good as Lean’s The Bridge on the River Kwai or Lawrence of Arabia, but every time I rewatch it I like it a little more.
+It’s not as good as Lean’s Lawrence of Arabia, but every time I watch it I like it a little more.
+I’m sure Doctor Zhivago played better on the big screen, but if you have the proper home entertainment system, this is a great movie to watch on a lazy Sunday evening.
 Color, 220 minutes, PG-13.